British Pakistanis: Pre-Independence

 The earliest period of Asian migration to Britain has not been ascertained.
 It is known that Romani (Gypsy) groups such as the Romanichal and Kale arrived in the region during the Middle Ages, having originated from what is now North India and Pakistan and traveled westward to Europe via Southwest Asia around 1000 CE, intermingling with local populations over several centuries.

 Immigration from what is now Pakistan to the United Kingdom began long before Pakistan's independence in 1947.
 Muslim immigrants from Kashmir, Punjab, Sindh, the North-West Frontier and Balochistan and other parts of South Asia, arrived in the British Isles as early as the mid-seventeenth century as employees of the East India Company, typically as lashkars and sailors in British port cities.
 These immigrants were often the first Asians to be seen in British port cities and were initially perceived as indolent due to their reliance on Christian charities.
-Despite this, most early Pakistani immigrants married local white British women because there were few South Asian women in Britain.
+Despite this, some of the early Pakistani immigrants married local white British women because there were few South Asian women in Britain.

-During the colonial era, Asians continued coming to Britain as seamen, traders, students, domestic workers, cricketers, political officials and visitors, and some of them settled in the region.
+During the colonial era, Asians continued coming to Britain as seamen, traders, students, domestic workers, cricketers, political officials and visitors and some of them settled in the region.
 South Asian seamen sometimes settled after ill- treatment or being abandoned by ship masters.

 Many early Pakistanis came to the UK as scholars and studied at major British institutions, before later returning to British India.
 An example of such a person is Muhammad Ali Jinnah, the founder of Pakistan.
 Jinnah came to the UK in 1892 and began an apprenticeship at Graham's Shipping and Trading Company.
 After completing his apprenticeship, Jinnah joined Lincoln's Inn, where he trained as a barrister.
 At 19, he became the youngest person from South Asia to be called to the bar in Britain.